Mixing Times for the Facilitated Exclusion Process: Notation and results

-\begin{remark} The result states that the mixing time started from any `reasonable' initial condition is $N^2\log N$, up to a constant prefactors.
-Obtaining good upper bounds on the hitting time of the ergodic component for general initial conditions in $\mathcal{G}_{N,k}^{c}$ appears to be quite challenging.
+\begin{remark} Theorem \ref{th:ergodicmixing} together with Proposition \ref{prop:hiterg} gives that the mixing time started from any `reasonable' initial condition is $N^2\log N$, up to constant prefactors.
+The approach in Proposition \ref{prop:hiterg} is insufficient to obtain a general upper bound of order $N^2\log(N)$ on the hitting time of the ergodic component.
+Controlling the hitting time of the ergodic component for general initial conditions is beyond the reach of the methods used here.
 We conjecture that the initial conditions that maximise the hitting time of the ergodic component and control the mixing time are those in which there is one ergodic region of length $k$.
 These initial conditions are contained in the set $\mathcal{I}_{N,k}^{m}$ for each $m$.

-We also conjecture that the SFEP on the circle exhibits cutoff under suitable conditions on the initial configuration. \end{remark}
+We also conjecture that the SFEP on the circle exhibits cutoff under suitable conditions on the initial configuration. \footnote{Since the article was first submitted substantial progress has been made: Erignoux and Massouli\'{e} \cite{ClementBrune24} give uniform estimates on the transience time of order $N^2\log N$ and show that the transience time exhibits cutoff.
+Moreover, Massouli\'{e} \cite{Brune24} shows cutoff and pre-cutoff for the FEP on the circle in different regimes, confirming this conjecture. }